-The Employer will not continue to pay the Employer portion

-medical, and dental insurance benefits if, while the employer and account to the employer an employee fails to pay the employee's portion of such premiums or if the employee's payment for his portion of the premium is late by more than thirty (30) days.
+The Employer will not continue to pay the Employer portion remains and dental insurance benefits if, while the employee fails to pay the employee's portion of such premiums of the employee's payment for his portion of the premium is late by more than thirty (30) days.
 If the employee chooses not to continue health care coverage during FMLA leave, the employee will be entitled to reinstatement into the benefit plan upon return to work.